 While preparing and planning for security tests, a developer can take the following approaches:

-- Architecture Study & Analysis: The first step is to understand whether the software is compliant with the requirements.
+- Architecture Study & Analysis: The first step is understanding whether the software complies with the requirements.

-- Test Planning: Based on the identified threats, vulnerabilities and security risks, tests are to be run.
+- Test Planning: Run the tests based on the identified threats, vulnerabilities, and security risks.

-- Testing Tool Identification: All software security testing tools for web applications; the developer needs to identify the relevant tools to test the software.
+- Testing Tool Identification: Software security testing tools for web applications; the developer needs to identify the relevant tools to test the software.

-- Test Case Execution: After performing a security test, the developer should fix them either manually or using any suitable open-source code.
+- Test Case Execution: After performing a security test, the developer should fix them manually or use any suitable open-source code.

-- Reports: A detailed test report of performed security tests should be prepared that would contain a list of the vulnerabilities, threats, and the issues resolved and the ones that are still pending.
+- Reports: Prepare a detailed test report of the security tests you performed.
+It would contain a list of the vulnerabilities, threats, and issues resolved and the ones that are still pending.

 Types of Software Security Testing